nerdishbynature/git2go-com/_posts/2016-03-13-Confessions-of-a-Git-Novice.markdown

 ---
 layout: post
-title: Confessions of a Git Novice twitter\_username: herbigt
+title: Confessions of a Git Novice twitter\_username: @herbigt
 categories: blog
 ---

-Since the earliest days of being a Mobile Product Manager, I overheard terms like branch, merge and commit in developer discussions during which my role was much more the one of the ‚client’.
+Since the earliest days of being a Mobile Product Manager, I overheard terms like branch, merge and commit in developer discussions during which my role was much more the one of the 'client’.
 But it wasn’t until I started to closely work with developers on my own side projects, when I truly tapped into the world of Git and version control in general.

 Suddenly, I was asked to create a new branch for the changes I had in mind myself.
 And how the hell was I supposed to merge anything, leave alone handling merge conflicts or even opening up a Pull Request?
 At that point, I already celebrated the creation of a new repo like launching in the App Store.